annoymousCui/GAN-DM/README.md

 - CUDA 12.1

 ## Stage One ： Coarse Image Generation
-- Generate the coarse stylized images
+- Generate the coarse pseudo-neuron images
 - For training GAN-DM stage one, your directory tree should be look like this:
 ```
 $ROOT/input